garrett-peterson/garrett-peterson/README.md

 Hello, GitHub! 👋

-I'm Garrett Peterson, a student at Brigham Young University-Idaho studying software development, estimated to graduate with my bachelors in Febuary of 2027
+I'm Garrett Peterson, a student at Brigham Young University-Idaho studying software development, estimated to graduate with my bachelors in December of 2026

 ## About Me